openforcefield/openff-bespokefit/docs/userguide/02_schemas.md

 A model's fields, validation machinery, and other Pydantic configuration forms its schema.
 A schema describes every possible configuration of a model and is useful for investigating what can be done with a class.
-Schemas are reproduced on a model's API reference, and can be accessed programmatically with the [`schema()`] method.
+Schemas are included in a model's API reference documentation, and can be accessed programmatically with the [`schema()`] method.

 For example, [`BespokeWorkflowFactory`] is a model.
-It's schema is available on its API page, but can also be accessed on the class itself or any instance:
+Its schema is available on its API page, but can also be accessed on the class itself or any instance:

 ```python